ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/ciar.md

 1. Do not use `IInventory`.
 Instead, use the [capability API](https://mcforge.readthedocs.io/en/latest/datastorage/capabilities/) with `IItemHandler`.
 *The forge docs on this still need to be updated with my 1.14.4 PR so it can be accurate.*
 1. Capabilities that are invalidated should have their `LazyOptional<?>` holders invalidated as well.
 This can be added directly if you own the object (e.g. `TileEntity#remove` or `Entity#remove`) or indirectly through the event via `AttachCapabilitiesEvent#addListener`.
+1. Containers do not get information from the client by default.
+Inventories and integers are synced when a slot or reference holder is used and tracked with those values.
+As for other data, it can be synced using a `PacketBuffer` sent through `NetworkHooks::openGui`.
+The container type does need to be registered using `IForgeContainerType::create` for it to send and be received.
 1. All unlocalized names and enum entries should contain your mod ID to avoid conflicts between mods.
 1. A `TileEntity` class must have a no-argument constructor to be passed into a `TileEntityType<?>` for registration.
 As a general recommendation, a `TileEntity` should not have more than this one constructor to avoid confusion.
 1. An `ItemStack` should never be null as expected of vanilla and Forge code.
 Instead, use/return `ItemStack#EMPTY` over null and `ItemStack#isEmpty` to check for empty stacks.
 Do not compare against `ItemStack#EMPTY`.